L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center">
   <img src="Images/Amp_On_Heat_Sink.png" width="45%" />
   <img src="Images/Aluminum_L_Bar.png" width="45%" /><br>
- <em>Left: Drilling the heat sink,   Right: Power stage on heat sink</em>
+ <em>Left:Power stage on heat sink ,   Right: Drilling the heat sink</em>
 </p>

 I was then able to attach the power stage to the heat sink and test it.
 This is also a great example of the power amplifier being used with a completey different input source.